BIGJRA/BIGJRA.github.io/reborn.md

 |Golisopod          |1  |
 |Electivire         |1  |

-Grab the hidden *Max Repel*, *Magical Seed*, *Green Shard*, and of course the 3 *Emerald Stars*.
+Grab the hidden *Max Repel*, *Magical Seed*, *Green Shard*, and the 3 *Emerald Stars*.
 You can also find one more spirit by climbing a hill in the middle and using the Green Crystal Key.

 **Wandering Spirit Tenshi.
 Field: Grassy Terrain**
 - Metagross, Lv.
 95, @Assault Vest, Ability: Clear Body, Brave Nature, IVs: 31, EVs: 0/252/4/0/252/0